Plumsail/actions/source/general/architecture.rst

 During the designing process, our goal was to build a scalable, resilient, and highly available product.

 The core component of this architecture is a web front end (API) that serves client requests, checks authentication and creates new jobs in Azure Queue.
-The workers perform resource-intensive tasks like document conversion, calling SharePoint and so on.
+The workers perform resource-intensive tasks like calling SharePoint and so on.

 The web front end communicates with the worker through a message queue.
 It allows us independently upgrade and scale the services without any downtime.